 There’s a reason why many people always feel like their objective statement is the weakest part of their resume —because it’s all about you, when it should be about the organization you’re applying at.
 Companies care only about what you can do for their wants and needs.

 You probably already know that your resume is supposed to be about what you can do for the organization, so why use an objective statement anymore?
-Instead, create a profile statement.
+Instead, create a resume profile statement.

-Your profile statement should be the first thing on your resume (in place of the objective statement) and can be in paragraph-style or bullets.
+Your resume profile statement should be the first thing on your resume (in place of the objective statement) and can be in paragraph-style or bullets.
 Don’t restate anything that can be found somewhere else in your resume or cover letter.
 Instead, use this space as an opportunity to tell the organization the value you’ll bring if hired.

 A profile statement clearly and concisely conveys your qualifications, experience and education in terms of the company’s needs and values.
 It’s a great way to tell a hiring manager why you’re perfect for the position.
 Many of the company’s desires can be found in the job description itself—for example, communication skills, fluency in a foreign language, certain personal attributes, etc. You’ll also need to do your research and figure out what the company is looking for in a candidate beyond the job description.